-Homemade macaroni and cheese with ham and peas is a perfect, quick meal that is always creamy (NEVER grainy).
+Homemade macaroni and cheese with ham and peas is a perfect, quick meal that is always creamy and NEVER grainy.
 Get creative with the add-ins and toppings!

 This is THE perfect way to use up leftover ham.
 It is quick, easy, and versatile.
 You have SO many options here.
 Keep it plain or make it fancy.
 Either way, this will be your new go-to homemade mac and cheese base recipe!

 Basic Macaroni and Cheese:

 As mentioned above, if you aren’t big on ham or peas, this is still the perfect “base” recipe.
 You can make this a couple of different ways.
 You can do a basic skillet macaroni and cheese by doing it all in the skillet and serving it creamy (my kids favorite way).
 The other option is to BAKE it…

 Baked Homemade Mac and Cheese: